Anding/simple-tester/README.md

 # simple-tester
 A simple FORTH test package intended for embedded systems based on the ANS FORTH version of ttester.f

+See the fully-commented code files for further explanation

 Example session
 ```
  >gforth